MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 #### Assign the app to your Intune profile

 > [!NOTE]
 > The following steps only work if you previously [created a GROUP in Intune and assigned a profile to it](#create-a-device-group).
-If you have not done that, please return to the main part of the lab and complete those steps before returning here.
+If you haven't done that, return to the main part of the lab and complete those steps before returning here.

 In the **Intune > Client Apps > Apps** pane, select the app package you already created to reveal its properties blade.
 Then select **Assignments** from the menu:

 > [!div class="mx-imgBorder"]
 > ![Assign app step 1](images/app13.png)

-Select **Add Group** to open the **Add group** pane that is related to the app.
+Select **Add Group** to open the **Add group** pane that's related to the app.

-For our purposes, select **Required** from the **Assignment type** dropdown menu.
+For the purpose of this lab, select **Required** from the **Assignment type** dropdown menu.

 > [!NOTE]
 > **Available for enrolled devices** means users install the app from the Company Portal app or Company Portal website.